nlpub/watset-java/README.md

 # Watset

 This is an open source implementation of the [Watset] algorithm for [fuzzy graph clustering](https://en.wikipedia.org/wiki/Fuzzy_clustering) (aka soft clustering).
-The implementation is multi-threaded, extensible, contains several unit tests, and can be easily embedded into any Java-based graph processing pipeline.
+This implementation is multi-threaded, extensible, contains several unit tests, and can be easily embedded into any Java-based graph processing pipeline.
 Also, it offers a convenient command-line tool for running [Watset] over the edge lists in text files.

 ![Watset](src/main/javadoc/doc-files/Watset.svg)